Can You Stain MDF? (Staining Methods & Step-by-Step Guide)

 Step #5: Sand and Clean the MDF’s Surface

 Allow the stripped surface to dry before beginning to sand.
-Our experts suggest using an orbital sander along with a vacuum to reduce the amount of MDF particles released into the air, as inhaling them may be dangerous.
+I personally suggest using an orbital sander combined with a vacuum.
+It really helps in reducing the MDF particles in the air, which can be harmful if inhaled.

 sanding surface of MDF board